Home / Network / Routing / DUAL route FSM Processing of EIGRP Queries

 DUAL route FSM Processing of EIGRP Queries

 This blog is a part of series of posts about EIGRP routing protocol.
 Let’s recall that EIGRP is one of the so called IGP routing protocols.
 IGP stands for interior routing protocols as opposed to EGP or exterior routing protocols.
-In addition EIGRP is a hybrid as it borrows some similiarities to distance-vector and link-state type of routing processing by protocols such as: RIP and OSPF.
+In addition EIGRP is a hybrid as it borrows some similarities to distance-vector and link-state type of routing processing by protocols such as: RIP and OSPF.

 In this post we explore how DUAL (diffusing update algorithm) route FSM (finite state machine) works.
 DUAL is the way EIGRP helps keep routing information consistent among all routers belonging to the same domain.